reneleogp/arduino2arduino-IOT/README.md

   - Re-check your pins
   - Make sure you are only printing the values you want to share between the Arduino and the ESP8266 in the Serial Monitor.
 If you print things like "connected" or any other thing the code will not work.

-- As advice, I would suggest you create a google sheet or excel with the colours you are using for the esp8266 so you don't get confused.
+- As for advice, I would suggest you create a google sheet or excel with the colours you are using for the esp8266 so you don't get confused.
 - If you get it to work and the LCD prints something weird it should fix it after a few seconds.
 This may occur due to Serial communication delays.